 - the publication of the UCAS report, Reimagining UK Admissions, which advocated a move to a post-qualification offer (PQO) system

 - the admissions reviews led by the OfS and UUK

-This will also be an opportunity for delegates to assess the impact that COVID-19 has had on university admissions, in light of the OfS ban on ‘conditional unconditional’ offers, and research from UCL which found predicting A-Level grades to be a ‘near-impossible task’, with attempts to do so in place of formal examinations during the pandemic having harmed high achievers from disadvantaged backgrounds.
+It is an opportunity for delegates to assess the impact of COVID-19 on university admissions in light of recent publications from the DfE which show an increasing gap between the progression rates of students from disadvantaged backgrounds and their peers, as well as research from UCL which found predicting A-Level grades to be a ‘near-impossible task’ likely to harm high achievers from disadvantaged backgrounds.

 - the challenges presented by PQA models and how best to overcome them

-- supporting and empowering students throughout reform, and ensuring no one is left behind
+- supporting and empowering all students throughout reform

-- making sure reform is UK-wide and takes into account priorities for devolved nations, such as timetabling and qualification options
+- making sure reform is UK-wide and takes into account priorities for devolved nations

 The discussion is bringing together stakeholders with key policy officials who are due to attend from the Department for Education; the Department for the Economy, NI; and the Welsh Government.